zWalterli/ToDo-with-.NET3.1/README.md

 ### Accessing the API with normal user

-This is a json to access the API as an administrator.
+This is a json to access the API as an normal user.

     {
         "email": "teste_um@teste_um.com",